 - Be sure to initialize the MoPub SDK before loading an ad.

 Important: Please do not use publisher-provided overlays (such as close buttons) that are located with the ad placement and that subsequently cover the ad creative.
 Doing so is against MoPub Policy.
-If you have questions, please reach out to your account team or firstname.lastname@example.org for additional assistance.
+If you have questions, please visit the Support Center and file a ticket for additional assistance.

 Step 1.
 Import the Required Headers